jfmengels/blog/content/blog/announcing-elm-lint/index.md

 If you like `elm-analyse`'s rules and don't need any custom rules, I suggest using it.
 If you need other rules than that, custom rules or ones available on the Elm package registry, maybe try `elm-lint`.
 And nothing prevents you from using both!

+## Towards awesome rules

+I think that `elm-lint` lowers the barrier to entry to the realm of linting, thanks to a great API, and by allowing anyone to use a rule without the maintainer of the linter's consent and effort.
+I believe that this will, in turn, make people create new useful and awesome rules for everyone to use.
+Here is a [list of rule ideas](https://github.com/jfmengels/elm-lint/projects/4) that I have.
+Maybe these will inspire you with great rule ideas.

 ## Future steps

 First of all, I would like to make sure that elm-lint is working well and as expected, and that people are finding uses for it.
 I want to make sure that writing rules and testing them all have a great experience.